MaulikDave9/MaulikDave9/README.md

 Hi, This is Maulik, I am aspiring Data Scientist/Software Developer.

 I am passionate about Computer Vision projects with Deep Learning technology.
-And recently worked on: https://github.com/MaulikDave9/Projects/tree/main/Fruits-360
+And implemented CNN and ViT Multi-class image classfier. https://github.com/MaulikDave9/Projects/tree/main/Fruits-360

-Currently, I am focusing on building skills with PyTorch framework For Deep Learning.
+I am focusing on building skills with PyTorch framework For Deep Learning recently.

 I finished Google Advanced Data Analytics Professional Certificate with Coursera in 2025.
 It focused on the statistical analysis, Python, regression models, and machine learning.